 Philip Schultz is the prize-winning author of numerous poetry books; he’s received a Pulitzer, a Fullbright, an NEA Fellowship, and a Guggenheim Fellowship.
 His book My Dyslexia reveals he was exiled to the “dummy class” in school because he did not learn to read until he was 11.

-Steven Spielberg is the Academy Award-wining director of many films, including Jaws, ET: The Extra-Terrestrial, Close Encounters of the Third Kind, and the Raiders of the Lost Ark series.
+Steven Spielberg is the Academy Award-wining director of many films, including Jaws, ET: The Extra-Terrestrial, Close Encounters of the Third Kind, the Raiders of the Lost Ark series, and Schindler’s List.
 In school, he struggled to read aloud and he was often two grades below his peers in reading.
 His classmates bullied him and school administrators called him lazy.
 His dyslexia wasn’t diagnosed until he was 60.

 Victor Villaseñor is a Mexican-American author of numerous children’s books, including the national bestseller Rain of Gold.
 Due to severe visual and audio dyslexia, he flunked third grade.
 Later, he dropped out of high school in his junior year.